Have a question?

 • Sleeping: Sleeping or laying down in the library or on library property.

-• Unattended or Large Items: Leaving bags unattended in the library; attempting to bring bicycles, foot scooters, or larger possessions inside the library.
+• Large Items: Attempting to bring bicycles, foot scooters, strollers, wagons, or carts inside the library unless approved by staff.
 Skateboards and small scooters can be carried in the library.

 • Unsupervised Children: Per the library’s Child Safety Policy, children ages 8 years old or under and not yet in second grade must be directly supervised by a parent, guardian or caregiver while in the library.

-Any patron who disregards the above-listed prohibited behaviors or engages in any other conduct deemed inappropriate by library staff may be asked to provide identification and/or to leave library property and/or may have their library privileges restricted.
+Any patron who disregards the library’s prohibited behaviors or engages in other conduct that disrupts library operations or inhibits library use may be asked to provide identification and/or to leave library property and/or have their library privileges restricted.

 Approved by the James Prendergast Library Board of Trustees 6/17/2021